 Are you feeling up for the challenge of making your own DIY flower bike basket?
 Or do you want to pimp your bike with some fresh flowers?
 Then, do it!
 It’s easy, all you’ll need are some scissors, some handy floral wire and depending on the type of basket, a hot glue gun.
 Start with weaving the floral wire around the basket and glue the flowers along the way if needed.
 The ultimate way to always bring a light of life to your bike, by always having your favourite flowers with you.

 … Alternatively, easy as it may sound, you can simply pop down to the florist or local market and grab a fresh bouquet to go in your basket.
 Vintage style guaranteed!

 We hope that our DIY tips have inspired you to know that you can have all the bells and whistles without breaking the bank.
 We believe that the freedom of a bike and making it your own is for everyone.
 That’s why we write these blogs.
 It’s why we offer products across a range of prices, at incredibly competitive rates.
 It’s why we don’t claim to be better; we claim to be different.

 If you’re yet to experience life on two wheels, join the journey with us.
-We keep costs down, as the joy of cycling and being free should be accessible to everyone and still deliver the quality you deserve with a lifetime frame and fork warranty on all frames and non-suspension forks.
+As the joy of cycling and being free should be accessible to everyone, we keep costs down yet still deliver the quality you deserve, with a lifetime frame and fork warranty on all frames and non-suspension forks.